WordPress/gutenberg/packages/block-editor/src/components/text-alignment-control/README.md

 # TextAlignmentControl

-The `TextAlignmentControl` component is responsible for rendering a control element that allows users to select and apply text align options to blocks or elements in the Gutenberg editor.
-It provides an intuitive interface for changing the text alignment by applying different alignments such as `left`, `center`, `right`.
+The `TextAlignmentControl` component is responsible for rendering a control that allows users to select and apply text alignment options to blocks or elements in the Gutenberg editor.

 ## Development guidelines